-This indicates the percent of residents that were administered the flu and pneumonia vaccines.
+This indicates the percentage of residents who were administered the flu and pneumonia vaccines.
 Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Heritage Hall Nursing Center, 14.76% Percentage of Patients
+In Heritage Hall Nursing Center, 8.33% of Patients

-This indicates the percent of patients that required increased assistance with activities of daily living over time.
+This is the percentage of residents that needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Heritage Hall Nursing Center, 15.81% Percentage of Residents
+In Heritage Hall Nursing Center, 6.76% of Residents

-This is the percentage of patients that remained mobile levels over time.
-Retaining mobility is usually a great sign for residents' health.
+This tells you the percent of patients that were able to retain mobility over time.
+Retaining mobility can be a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Heritage Hall Nursing Center, 15.81 Percentage of Residents Rehospitalized
+In Heritage Hall Nursing Center, 6.76% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Heritage Hall Nursing Center, 11.79 Percentage of Patients
+In Heritage Hall Nursing Center, 12.21% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Heritage Hall Nursing Center, 72.5% Percentage of Resident
+In Heritage Hall Nursing Center, 73.86% of Resident

-This indicates the percentage of short-term care residents who experienced functional improvements, such as with activities of daily living.
-High levels of independence with activities of daily living typically correlates with successful rehabilitation.
+This indicates the percentage of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Ssm Health St. Mary's Hospital-AudrainAcute Care Hospitals 13.94 miles away620 E Monroe Mexico Missouri 65265Voluntary non-profit - Private(573) 582-5000